 By nature, velvet’s soft, plush texture will look right at home in the cooler months, but it’s a trend that can quickly go from snug sophistication to tawdry.
 Moderation is key.
 If you’re opting for a luxurious velvet quilt cover, complement it with a selection of muted cushions in a linen fabric for a raw textural element.
 But if you’re dressing up your couch with velvet cushions, try a mix of two to three different colours for a striking, multidimensional look.
 Since cushions are on a much smaller scale to the rest of your living room furniture, you have the flexibility to make a bolder statement.

-Lush faux fur and heavy textures can work really well, you just need to be smart with your style choices.
+Let’s be honest, lush faux fur and heavy textures just don’t look right in our Queenslander homes.
+They’re unnecessary during our mild winters and don’t go with all that wood, natural sunlight and greenery, right?
+Well, it can work (in fact, very well), you just need to be smart with your style choices.
 A faux-fur rug thrown over the end of a crisp white quilt cover offers contrast, while pastel-toned pillows will work to soften and brighten the look as a whole.
 Fluffy cushions in non-animalistic prints bring the cosy without the GOT vibes, and a fur ottoman is the perfect way to transition your living room from summer to winter, without taking things too far.
 Above all, stick to lighter colours to keep the mood fresh.

 Coloured glass accents